kelvintechnical/23-Java-Projects/README.md

 If you're using ChatGPT or another AI assistant, use the following prompt to make the most of your learning experience:

+---

+### Suggested Prompt

 I’m not a programmer yet, but I dream of becoming one.
 I’m 10 years old and eager to learn!

-For this project, I’d like step-by-step guidance for each line of code.
-Please explain the purpose, importance, and reasoning behind the specific syntax and order.
-Make sure I understand each line fully before moving on to the next one.
-Add comments to every line of code to clarify its function or purpose.
+For this project, I’d like **step-by-step guidance for each line of code**.
+Please:
+1. Explain the **purpose, importance, and reasoning** behind the specific syntax and order.
+2. Ensure I fully understand each line before moving on to the next one.
+3. Add comments to every line of code to clarify its **function or purpose**.

+Additionally:
-Additionally, explain why we're using certain data structures (like lists, dictionaries, or functions) and suggest alternative approaches where applicable.
-Break down the structure and functionality of each list, dictionary, function, or method.
-What does it do, and why are we writing it this way?
+- **Explain why** we’re using certain data structures (like lists, dictionaries, or functions) and suggest **alternative approaches** where applicable.
+- Break down the structure and functionality of each list, dictionary, function, or method:
+  - **What does it do?**
+  - **Why are we writing it this way?**

+Finally:
-Please check my understanding before proceeding, guiding me through one line at a time.
-Include a comment next to every line of code to reinforce its purpose and function.
+- **Check my understanding** before proceeding, guiding me through one line at a time.
+- Include a comment next to every line of code to reinforce its **purpose and function**.

+---

 ---